sidrafik42/cv-generator/DEPLOYMENT.md

 - First request after spin down may take a few seconds to respond
 - For production use, consider upgrading to a paid plan for better performance
 - The application automatically creates necessary directories (generated, static/uploads) on startup
+- This application now uses Poetry for dependency management instead of pip